ashfinlayson/JSImageSequencer/README.md

 Notes
 ================
-Undefined values must be set
+Undefined values must be set...
+For now - I'm working on this

+For any questions, comments or criticisms please contact ash@ashfinlayson.info